The next project is Laser Protection.

 Part One – Receiver

-The receiver will be responsible for detecting interruptions of the laser beam and will allow adjustment of the sensitivity to the received light.
-Additionally, an anti-sabotage system will be implemented using a second phototransistor and an IR diode.
+Additionally, the receiver will allow adjustment of light sensitivity.
 When the beam is interrupted, the user will receive a notification on their phone, and a buzzer will also be activated.

 The project will be mainly electronics-focused, therefore LED indicators showing the presence of the 9 V power supply will be implemented using comparators.
 I am aware that this is not strictly necessary, since the circuit will operate at 5 V and be powered by a 9 V battery, but I am doing this primarily for educational purposes.
 In the past, I really wanted to implement this functionality using comparators, so this project gives me the opportunity to learn and experiment.